 - expand documentation and examples/vignettes (yeah, this is some kind of coward suggestion given the young age of the package, and I actually added it just to reach the magic number of three points…)

 Please let me know in the comments if you find the tutorial useful or you think something is missing.
-Don’t forget to subscribe to be acknowledged about other similar R-related goodies and development of the R packages I maintain.
+Subscribe to the mailing list be acknowledged about other similar R-related goodies and development of the R packages I maintain.